As we set out on an adventure I had dreamed about, racing 5000km across the Atlantic Ocean in a tiny rowing boat, everything was going to plan…

 “Whenever we have an argument at home, we have to start taking our own clothes off.
 Eventually it just gets weird and the argument ends”.

 Kevin and I didn’t do that.

-Hopefully, the goodwill you spread now will last longer than the pandemic.
+Hopefully, the goodwill you spread now will last longer than the challenge that’s in front of you.
 And if you’re struggling yourself, reach out.
 You’ll be surprised how you’ll be helping others by doing so.

 #5: Be deliberate with your operating model in the storm

-An operating model is ‘how’ an organisation works.
+An operating model is ‘how’ an organisation works as it pursues its purpose and goals.
 For us on the boat, that meant things like: